bvi1994/marko-giphy-keyboard/tutorial.md

 In this image, we have two main components for our GIF keyboard.
 We will let the red main component to be `<search-bar />` and the blue main component to be `<image-gallery />`.

-The `<SearchBox />` Component will be take in user input and then passes the term to GIPHY and loads the result on the `<ImageGallery />` component.
-We will talk more about the `<SearchBox />` component later.
-The `<ImageGallery />` component will display all the relevant gifs from the user input in `<SearchBox />` and two buttons, left and right, that will allow them to scroll through gifs.
+The `<search-bar />` Component will be take in user input and then passes the term to GIPHY and loads the result on the `<image-gallery />` component.
+We will talk more about the `<search-bar />` component later.
+The `<image-gallery />` component will display all the relevant gifs from the user input in `<search-bar />` and two buttons, left and right, that will allow them to scroll through gifs.

-Since we are allowed to encapsulate Marko components with other components, we can break the `<ImageGallery />` into subcomponents.
-The subcomponents for `<ImageGallery />` are boxed below in green and orange.
+Since we are allowed to encapsulate Marko components with other components, we can break the `<image-gallery />` into subcomponents.
+The subcomponents for `<image-gallery />` are boxed below in green and orange.

 ![The Worst MockUp for a GIF Keyboard by MS Paint with subcomponents](tutorial-images/mockup3.png)

-We will name the orange subcomponent as `<Images />` subcomponent and the green subcomponents as `<ScrollButtons />`.
+We will name the orange subcomponent as `<GIF />` subcomponent and the green subcomponents as `<scroll-button />`.
 Notice that while we identified three subcomponents, we only need to write two new subcomponents.
 We will go into further details once we start writing code for these components and subcomponents.

 Here is the component hierarchy we have identified:

 ```
 giphy-keyboard
-  - SearchBox
+  - search-bar
-  - ImageGallery
+  - image-gallery
-    - Images
+    - GIFS
-    - ScrollButton
+    - scroll-buttons
 ```

 And here's the component hierarchy in picture: